Skip Navigation

 CREDIT LINE H. Randolph Lever Fund

-CATALOGUE DESCRIPTION Double-handled, red and black glaze with orange on interior.
+CATALOGUE DESCRIPTION Vase, double-handled, red and black glaze with orange on interior.
 Flat circular base, lower spherical body, and slender neck, flaring to horn shape top.
 Three rings around neck.
 Symmetrical, irregular strap handles, each beginning at middle of neck, then curving upward and attached at rim, then doubling back on itself and terminating on shoulder of lower spherical body.
 Condition: Excellent.
 Slight firing separation in right handle.

 EXHIBITIONS